daisy613/accountData/README.md

   - **symbol**: only used for bybit (_BTC, ETH, EOS, etc_)
   - **start**: the day your account was opened
   - **enabled**: true/false
+- if using [Darksheer's Crypto-PNL-Tracker](https://github.com/drksheer/Crypto-PNL-Tracker), place the files in the root of the tracker.
 - submit any issues or enhancement ideas on the [Issues](https://github.com/daisy613/accountData/issues) page.

 ## Tips: